 Provide comprehensive case management and Financial Empowerment services to households receiving MOC emergency rent/mortgage/utility assistance (I/F)

 Purchase multi-family properties and rehab to provide high quality affordable housing for low-income community members (A & I/F)

 Package Housing Stabilization model for local landlords to reduce evictions locally (A & C)

-Summary of Progress: Summary of Progress: MOC's focus for the past two years has been on securing and administering funding to support families at risk of losing housing, primarily due to the pandemic.
+Summary of Progress: MOC's focus for the past two years has been on securing and administering funding to support families at risk of losing housing, primarily due to the pandemic.
 We have served as a hub for emergency housing assistance for the Region, helping families to avoid eviction while earning and maintaining the trust of philanthropic organizations.
-The second half of FY22 brought with it a long-awaited opportunity to expand our emergency services to include LIHEAP Home Energy Assistance.
-This expansion of emergency housing services has resulted in a refocusing of our priorities away from becoming an affordable housing provider.
+The past year brought with it two long-awaited opportunities to expand our service array.
+At the close of FY23, MOC had secured a long-term contract to administer the LIHEAP program in North Central Massachusetts after being recognized by EOHLC as an outstanding provider in our first year.
+We also opened four Emergency Shelters across the Region in support of the state's homelessness crisis.
+These new programs have required a temporary refocusing of our priorities away from becoming an affordable housing provider.
 However, we remain committed to providing case management services to families as they move from transitional to stable housing.
 Please note: for the reasons listed above, we are removing Objectives 3 and 4 from our Strategic Plan and will no longer be tracking and reporting progress toward them.